porag-m06/Porag-s-Awesome-Leaderboard/README.md

   <img src="./porag-logo.png" alt="logo" width="140"  height="auto" />
   <br/>
   <h3><b>Porag's-Awesome-Leaderboard</b></h3>
-  <h5>The Porag's-Awesome-Leaderboard web project displays scores submitted by different players.
+  <h5>The Awesome-Leaderboard web project displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved to the external Leaderboard API service.<h5>
 </div>